Heather Booth: Feminism

 In 1969, recognizing the need to counter a strong tendency among feminists to see all organizational structures as oppressive, Booth joined with five other women to found the Chicago Women's Liberation Union (CWLU).
 They believed that organization was essential for the movement be able to reach out to women who were not already radicalized and for it to develop strategies for winning reforms that would demonstrably improve women's lives.
 They said a structured approach was needed, including careful planning, the setting of specific goals, and developing strategies achieve these goals.
 Overall, they were committed to helping women to gain a sense of their collective power.
 The CWLU organized local chapters, published newspapers, engaged in direct action, and ran a liberation school founded by CWLU's first staff member, Vivian Rothstein.
+In 1969, Booth became a member of a feminist group called the Women's International Terrorist Conspiracy from Hell (WITCH).

 After her marriage and the birth of her sons, Booth began to experience family-related issues that most feminist activists had considered to have little or no importance.
 Finding no local child care centers in the Hyde Park community where she lived, she joined with two friends in an effort to set one up.
 The bureaucratic obstruction that they encountered led the three to set up a new citywide organization in Chicago called the Action Committee for Decent Childcare (ACDC).
 Based on the rationale given for setting up the CWLU, to which it was related, ACDC created an organizational structure having specific and achievable goals.
 A position paper written anonymously in 1972 stated these goals as building a power base of women who work together to accomplish specific reforms in childcare policy, with the expectation that each victory will provide an opportunity to expand the power base and bring further goals within reach.
 The committee did not set up childcare services but worked to overcome legal barriers to the substantial expansion of these services throughout the city.
 Within a few years it had forced the liberalization of licensing procedures and won a million dollar city investment in childcare centers.

 In 1972, "Socialist Feminism: A Strategy for the Women's Movement", which is believed to be the first publication to use the term "socialist feminism", was published by the Hyde Park Chapter of the CWLU which included Booth, Day Creamer, Susan Davis, Deb Dobbin, Robin Kaufman, and Tobey Klass.